-Investment portfolio diversification is a portfolio strategy combining a variety of assets to reduce the overall risk of an investment portfolio.
+Investment diversification is a portfolio strategy combining a variety of assets to reduce the overall risk of an investment portfolio.
 Portfolio risk consists of two types, systematic risk and unsystematic risk.
 Systematic risk is the risk associated with market returns.
 Sources of systematic risk would be macroeconomic factors such as interest rates, inflation, recession, wars, etc. that affect the entire market.
 Unsystematic risk is company specific or industry risk.
 This risk can be nearly diversified away.

 Examples of Diversification

 Asset Allocation Strategies to Mitigate Systematic Risk

 Systematic, or market risk, can be partially mitigated in an investment portfolio through asset allocation.
 Asset allocation involves dividing specific percentages of an investment portfolio among different markets and classes.
 Asset categories such as equities, bonds, cash, and alternative investments may not move in the same direction at the same time.

 Owning a Variety of Industries and Stocks to Mitigate Unsystematic Risk

 Unsystematic risk is the risk specific to a particular company or industry.
 You never know when something negative might happen even to the best companies or industries.
 Diversification can lower the risk (volatility) of an investment portfolio because not all industries or stocks move together.
 Unsystematic risk can nearly be eliminated by holding a variety of non-correlated assets.
 In other words, if an investor owns many non-correlated investments, the harm done by one company or industry having an unwelcome experience will be minimized.